GillianLaw/Personal-100-days-of-code/log.md

 s# 100 Days Of Code - Log

+### Day 9: January 14, 2022

+**Today's Progress**: Managed to extract data from Open Weather!
+Not without pain... having to learn to read JSON data.
+But I'm getting there.

+**Thoughts**: Tomorrow I can add this to the email code

+**Link to work:** Not on github yet.

 ### Day 8: January 13, 2022

 **Today's Progress**: Learning about widgets and embedding in emails.
 It's not that easy...
 Oh, but my auto email works!
 Yippee!

 **Thoughts**: I need more time to focus.
 Now, I want a drink... dry January ends tonight.

 **Link to work:** Not on github yet.